Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 Anxia nec mater discordit (discordis) moesta puellae.

 Notes:
-Incunabulum - printed edition, NOT a manuscript
+- This manuscript is an incunabulum.
+An incunabulum is a printed edition, NOT a manuscript (not written by hand)
-This incunabulum has small spaces between words compared to Bodmer 47.
-Bodmer 47 likely copied from this incunabulum because they share a lot of the same spelling errors, and they both have punctuation.
-In addition, Bodmer 47 was created 1495, 8 years after this manuscript.
-Bodmer 47 has a few punctuation changes compared to Antonii Parthenii’s manuscript.
-Both Bodmer 47 and Catulli Carmina cum comm.
-Antonii Parthenii probably copied from G because they have similar spellings of proiiciet in line 370.
-In addition, G is the oldest of the three manuscripts.
-It seems like Atonii Parthenii wrote out all the abbreviations seen in G and then Bodmer 47 copied from his which is why it has the least abbreviations of all the manuscripts.

-Additional evidence that Bodmer 47 and C.C.c.c.A.P. copied from G: G has an abbreviated form of submisso (sūmisso) in line 370, while the 14 c. manuscript just has sumisso with no symbol showing it is an abbreviation.
-Thompson notes this in the apparatus criticus: sumisso O. He switches the spelling in his own text to be ‘summiso’.
-This is because the ‘bm’ in submisso became assimilated into ‘mm’ and the word became summiso.
-The sumisso spelling in O that he noted in ap. crit. is a misspelled version of the more archaic submisso that is seen in Bodmer 47 and G. This also supports the idea that the 14th c. manuscript came from a different source than the rest of the manuscripts we looked at because it has the same spelling ‘sumisso’ as O.

-coluum
-contemporaries - part of the same network, they either copied from the same source or bodmer 47 copied from incunabulum quom vs quum spelling wasn't standardized
+- Bodmer 47 likely copied from this incunabulum because they share a lot of the same spellings, and they both have punctuation.
+- Bodmer 47 was created 1495, 8 years after this manuscript.
+- Both Bodmer 47 and the Incunabulum probably copied from G because they have similar spellings of proiiciet in line 370.
+- G is the oldest of the three manuscripts.
+It seems like Incunabulum printer expanded all the abbreviations seen in G
+- Bodmer 47 has the least abbreviations of all the manuscripts.
 -

+##### Evidence that Bodmer 47 and the Incunabulum copied from the same source:
+Variants:
+- terrae vs. teres
+- coluum vs. collum
+- perculsae vs. percussae
+- Bodmer 47 and the Incunabulum are in agreement; they both use the words on the left

+Alternate Spellings:
+- permista vs. permixta
+- sepulchra vs. sepulcra
+- circundare vs. circumdare
+- Bodmer 47 and the Incunabulum are in agreement; they both use the words on the left
+- Latin spelling was not really standardized by this point, which is why alternate spellings exist.
+The fact that both Bodmer 47 and the Incunabulum have the same alternate spellings means it is more than likely they copied from the same source.

+Archaisms:
+- quom - quum - cum: this is the only difference between Bodmer 47 and the Incunabulum.
+Bodmer 47 uses "quom" which is the most archaic form of cum.
+However, the incunabulum, which is older, uses "quum."
+It is odd that the newer manuscript uses the older form of cum...this likely happened because the spelling was not standardized
+- moesta vs. maesta
+- submisso vs. summisso
+- Apart from quom/quum, Bodmer 47 and the Incunabulum are in agreement; they both use the words on the left.

+Because of the similarities between Bodmer 47 and the Incunabulum, we can conclude that they were contemporaries.
+Thus, they are part of the same manuscript family/network.
+They either copied from the same source or Bodmer 47 copied from Incunabulum (simply because Bodmer 47 is 8 years younger than the Incunabulum).